 Labros Filippou is a Los Angeles-New York based multi-disciplinary artist, born in Karditsa, Greece.

-Countertenor vocals, performing arts, acting in cinema and theater, spoken word poetry, directing in cinema and theater, teaching workshops all over the world, all under one umbrella – freedom of expression.
+Countertenor vocals, performing arts, acting and directing in cinema and theater, spoken word poetry, teaching workshops all over the world, all under one umbrella – freedom of expression.

 The realization of creating came late.
 His connection with art, however, was a familiar feeling that traced back to all his earlier years, growing up in a small village and being inspired by raw tradition, folk culture, and real people.

-Labros’ new baby and one of his most deep and delicately born artistic moves ever is the album Erinyes, an album created with voices only, completed early 2018.
+Labros’ new baby and one of his most deep and delicately put artistic moves ever is the album Erinyes, an album created with voices only, completed early 2018.
 A healing music experience.

-And They Built Churches will have their debut in the US early 2019.
+And They Built Churches debuts in the US in May 2019.

-Back to 2018 in Greece, Labros forms a new band and performs with the most beautiful and talented guys from the folk, traditional music scene, in Thessaloniki, GR, where they build together the folkest and most traditional fair, only it seems and sounds as if it came from the future.
+Back in 2018, in Greece, Labros performs with the most beautiful and talented guys from the folk, traditional music scene, in Thessaloniki, GR, where they put together the folkest and most traditional fair, only it seems and sounds as if it came from the future.
 Two lead vocalists, percussion, clarinet, kanun, guitars, violin.
-This one is a dream come true for Labros (find out why, looking through the second paragraph of this page once again).
+This one is a dream come true for Labros (find out why, looking through the third paragraph of this page once again).

-His debut as a cinema director, is Element, a short film he co-wrote and co-directed.
-World Dog was the music that inspired the creation of the film and Stelios Faitakis‘ art work was the final piece that completed the project.
+His debut as a cinema director, is called Element.
+A short film he co-wrote and co-directed.
+World Dog is the music project that inspired the creation of the film and Stelios Faitakis‘ art work was the final piece that completed the project.

 As an actor,